Amal dynasty: In literature

 In the Nibelungenlied and some other medieval German epic poems, the followers of Dietrich von Bern are referred to as 'Amelungen'.
 In other cases, Amelung is reinterpreted as the name of one of Dietrich's ancestors.
 The Kaiserchronik also refers to Dietrich/Theoderic's family as the 'Amelungen', and in a letter of bishop Meinhard von Bamberg, as well as the Annals of Quedlinburg, 'Amulungum'/'Amelung' ("the Amelung") is used to refer to Dietrich himself.
 This shows that the family's legacy was remembered in oral tradition far into the Middle Ages, long after any stories about Amal himself had ceased to circulate.

-Jordanes, possibly drawing upon Cassiodorus' Origo Gothica, describes the Goths moving to the Black Sea, where they split into two factions, the Amali, who would later become the Ostrogoths, and the Balthi, who become the Visigoths.
+Jordanes, possibly drawing upon Cassiodorus's Origo Gothica, describes the Goths moving to the Black Sea, where they split into two factions, the Amali, who would later become the Ostrogoths, and the Balti, who become the Visigoths.
 Both the Amali and the Balthi are recalled as families of "kings and heroes."
 However, Wolfram has argued that the tradition of the Amal was popular even before the time of Cassiodorus.
-This is shown in the naming of the royals, like Theodoric's daughters, Ostrogotho and Amalasuintha, and his sister, Amalafrida, who were all given Amal names.
+This is shown in the naming of the royals, like Theodoric the Great's daughters, Ostrogotho and Amalasuintha, and his sister, Amalafrida, who were all given Amal names.

 Legacy

-At least two prominent noble families claimed descent from Amali: the Billungs, Dukes of Saxony, also known as the Amelungs or von Ömlingen, and the Solovjovs, Barons of the Russian Empire from 1727 (in German sources, known as the von Solowhoff or Solowhoff von Greutungen).
-The Solovjovs specifically claimed Ermanaric as their ancestor.
+At least one prominent noble family claimed descent from Amali: the Billungs of the Duchy of Saxony.

-Via Amerigo Vespucci (the Italian version of "Amalaric," or "Amal ruler"), the Amali were the ultimate namesakes of the Americas.